Rigspolitiet: Duties

 In addition to law enforcement duties, Rigspolitiet are also tasked with administrative duties, including administering driving tests, weapons licences and vehicle licences as well as issuing police clearance certificates and criminal records.

 Application

 All applicants must be Danish citizens and be over the age of 21, with good health, eyesight and hearing, as well as a qualification in lifesaving or first aid.
 Police cadets are trained for nine months before they commence duties, followed by eighteen months on the job training while they are carrying out their duties.

-This is followed by a second nine-month course, and an examination along with compulsory service Support Unit of the Copenhagen Police.
-Following on from this basic training, Rigspolitiet offer continuous courses throughout an officers career.
+This is followed by a second nine-month course, and an examination along with compulsory service with the Support Unit of the Copenhagen Police.
+Following on from this basic training, Rigspolitiet offer continuous courses throughout an officer's career.